MatthewAndreTaylor/MatthewAndreTaylor/README.md

 ### Endorsements and Recommendations
-Add a reaction to endorse an existing skill, or endorse a new skill
+Add an interaction (comment 💬 / reaction ❤) to endorse an existing skill, or create a new endorsement

 <!--start:endorsements-->
 ...